• Skip to primary navigation

 Step 4: How to Arrange Christmas Tree Lights

 Even if your tree is already pre-lit, consider adding more lights as professionally decorated trees have more than 100 lights per foot of height.
 For example, our 7.5 foot tree had 500 lights.
 That sounds like a lot but in past years I regretted not adding more.
-This year I finally did and it made all the difference with this extra strand of lights (check the current price here).
+This year I finally did and it made all the difference with the extra strand of lights.

 There are several different ways to add lights to a tree.
 If your tree isn’t already pre-lit, I recommend adding lights to one branch at a time by starting towards the base of one branch and running lights up to the tip and then back to the base and the same for the branch beside it.
 This way adds a lot of depth to the lights in your tree.